 2018 is off and running.
 The holiday decorations back in their boxes, the empty bottles to the recycle bin.
 Back to work.
+Welcome to the .026th edition of Prescriptions.
 Here are the highlights of the first week of the new year.

 Recently adopted from Photo Boite, ARTPIL takes the reins of the well followed 30 Under 30 Women Photographers and proudly announces the 2018 group.
 Now in its ninth consecutive year, the collective has gown to 270 photographers from all over the world exceeding a million visits.

 MoMA / Museum of Modern Art and Fondation Louis Vuitton announce the first exhibition in France to present MoMA’s unparalleled collection featuring masterworks of Max Beckmann, Alexander Calder, Paul Cézanne, Marcel Duchamp, Walker Evans, Jasper Johns, Ernst Ludwig Kirchner, Gustav Klimt, Yayoi Kusama, René Magritte, and Pablo Picasso, among others.
-Ongoing through March 5, 2018.
+Ongoing through March 5, 2018 at Fondation Louis Vuitton.

 Pure Hearts / Director Roberto De Paolis